In this post, I will focus on the investment banking career path and how an aspirant can build a successful career.

 Before going into a choice of profiles within investment banking, let us have a look at the career path of an investment banker:

-These are usually people just out of college or employees with 1 or 2 years of work experience.
+Investment banking analysts are people just out of business school or employees with 1 or 2 years of work experience.

 They are usually involved in data collection, creating presentations, and fundamental analysis of financial data.